GoogleChromeLabs/tooling.report/tests/hashing/subtests/asset-cascade/index.md

 This is an asset.
 ```

 Bundling the above should produce two files with hashes in their names, like `bundle.12345.js` and `some-asset.54321.txt`.
-A second build after changing the contents of `some-asset.txt` should generate two _new_ files with new hashes.
+When the contents of `some-asset.txt` are changed and the project is rebuilt, the hash must be different in _both_ output files.